razvanbackpack/micromesh/README.md

 ### What can it do:
 - Basic routing
-  - Only GET implemented for now
+  - Only GET and POST
 - Blade template engine

 ### How to